Server Settings

 You can define basic server settings here:

-• Server port: Adjust the port number for the client to server connection.
+• Clients Port/Server Manager Port: Adjust the port number for the client to server connection.
 In general, the default port number is always displayed here but you can change the value if required.
 When changing the port number, please make sure to also change it in the client and use the correct port for your server connection.

 • Internet Protocol: Specify a specific Internet protocol version that should be used by default.
-The following options are available: IPv4+IPv6, IPv4, IPv6.
-So, depending on the network configuration administrators can define which Internet protocol versions the server should support.
+The following options are available: IPv4+IPv6, IPv4, or IPv6.
+Depending on the network configuration, administrators can define which Internet protocol versions the server should support.
 The server will then send via UDP an info message to the clients about the supported Internet protocol version.
 Afterwards, the clients will automatically choose the correct version for the main TCP connection.

 WARNING: In case you decide to change the default port, make sure that it is not used by any other application.